jspsych/eyetracking-utils/README.md

 ## Pipeline Guide
 This is how to create TensorFlow datasets using the eyetracking-utils package.

-The initial data is a directory of jpg images on your machine.
-The images are the last frame of the webm videos.
+We start from a directory a jpg images uploaded from OSF.
+The images are the last frame from each webm video recorded during the experiment.

 First, make an empty directory where the TFRecord files will be stored.
 ```python
 !mkdir tfrecords
 ```

-Run a function from the tfrecords_processing file, such as:
+Then, run a function from the tfrecords_processing file, such as:

 ```python
 extract_meshes_to_tfrecords(in_path = path/to/jpg/directory, out_path = path/to/empty/directory)
 ```

-The extract_meshes_to_tfrecords function retrieves Mediapipe face mesh data and stores each subject's data in one TFRecord file.
+The functions in the tfrecrods_processing file will output a directory of TFRecord files.
+There will be one file per subject containing all their data.

 After that, you can create a TensorFlow dataset from the directory of TFRecord files.
 These functions come from the dataset_utils file.